 Unfortunately, not all people understand or respect a diagnosis of ADHD.
-Not all people believe that mental illness is, in fact, an illness.
+Not all people believe that neurodiversity is a medical condition.
 Especially where children are concerned.
 Sadly this means that not all teachers are going to understand either.
 We have been very fortunate to have amazing teachers so far.
 Only one was blatantly disrespectful of our son having ADHD.
 He refused, again and again, to adhere to the IEP that was in place.
 If you find yourself in a position like this, do not hesitate to involve your school principal.

 When you meet with your child’s teacher for the official IEP meeting, they will have spent a month or more with your child since your initial introductory meeting.
 New methods and techniques are being discovered all the time to assist children with learning disabilities and mental illness function in the classroom.
 Your child’s teacher may have some suggestions based on new research that could help your child.
 You may also be pleasantly surprised to discover that your child no longer requires some of the accommodations spelled out in their IEP.
 IEP documents are changeable throughout the year.
 Remain open to some changes.
 We have had some incredible teachers who have seen things in our children that we didn’t.